-- Staff will record any welfare concerns that they have about a pupil on record of concern form and pass them without delay to the DSL who will keep an electronic chronology.
-Records will be completed as soon as possible after the incident/event, using the child's words and facts and will be signed and dated by the member of staff. - All safeguarding concerns, discussions and decisions (and justifications for those decisions) will be recorded in writing.
-If members of staff are in any doubt about recording requirements, they should discuss their concerns with the DSL. - Incident/Welfare concern forms are kept in the staff room - Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
+- Staff will record any welfare concerns that they have about a pupil on the on record of concern form and pass them without delay to the DSL.
+Records will be completed on the same day as the incident/event is reported to the staff member, using the child's words and facts, and will be signed and dated by the member of staff. - All safeguarding concerns, discussions and decisions (and justifications for those decisions) will be recorded in writing.
+If members of staff are in any doubt about recording requirements, they should discuss their concerns with the DSL. - Incident/Welfare concern forms are kept in the staff room. - Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
 Safeguarding records are kept in accordance with General Data Protection Regulations (GDPR) and our own school GDPR policy and are retained centrally and securely by the DSL.
 Safeguarding records are shared with staff on a 'need to know' basis only. - All safeguarding records will be transferred in accordance with GDPR to the child's subsequent school/setting, under confidential and separate cover.
-These will be given to the new DSL and a receipt of delivery will be obtained. - Detailed guidance on Record Keeping is found in a separate document "Guidelines for Safeguarding Record Keeping in Schools". - The Headteacher will be kept informed of any significant issues by the DSL, if they are not the DSL.
+These will be given to the new DSL and a receipt of delivery will be obtained. - Our record keeping procedures are in line with the KCSiE guidance. - The Headteacher will be kept informed of any significant issues by the DSL, if they are not the DSL.